ecomfe/echarts-liquidfill/README.md

 ### direction {string}

-Direction that the waves moving in, which should either be `'right'`, `'left'`, or `'none'` for not moving.
+Direction that the waves moving in, which should either be `'right'`, or `'left'`.

+### waveAnimation {boolean}

+Whether to enable wave from moving left or right.

 ### animationEasing {string}